Explore public service in the executive branch.

 - Roundtable conversations on the modern American presidency with White House staff, cabinet, subcabinet, and senior federal officials

 - The Fielding Fellowship

 The Fielding Fellowship is the cornerstone of the Center, designed to help students approach issues with an academic perspective and connect them with senior members of the executive branch.
 Only Gettysburg students in their fourth years are eligible for the program, and a new class of Fellows will be chosen at the conclusion of each spring semester.

 - Attending a luncheon with the White House Fellows

 - Visiting the John F. Kennedy Library in Boston, MA

-- Awarded a Diplomacy Lab Project from the U.S. State Department.
+- Receiving a Diplomacy Lab Project from the U.S. State Department

 The Fred F. Fielding Center for Presidential Leadership Study at Gettysburg College was established in 2015 under the leadership and guidance of one of the College’s most distinguished alumni, Fred F. Fielding.
-Mr. Fielding, currently a partner with Morgan Lewis & Bockius in Washington, DC, offers a unique perspective on White House leadership, gained from his service as White House Counsel to Presidents Ronald Reagan and George W. Bush.
+Mr. Fielding offers a unique perspective on White House leadership, gained from his service as White House Counsel to Presidents Ronald Reagan and George W. Bush.

 Fielding Center Staff Resources